Products > Mobile

 The Samsung Internet 4.0 now offers a Secret mode, so users can use the Internet freely without leaving behind a trail of information—no browsing history, cookies, passwords, auto-fill data or anything else.

 Secret mode works with fingerprint authentication, ensuring only the proper user is able to look at sensitive data, even when in protected mode.

 Samsung Internet can also let users store bookmarks and save pages while in Secret mode, but in a separate space protected by Samsung’s industry-leading security solution.

-Furthermore, Samsung continues to work with its Secure Web Auto Login protection, which launched with version 3 of the Samsung Internet browser.
+Furthermore, Samsung continues to work with its Web Sign-in protection, which launched with version 3 of the Samsung Internet browser.
 When users log in to a web page, their identity is protected with fingerprint authentication, ensuring only the right person has access to the data in the browser.
-And moving forward, any additional biometric technologies will be added to Secure Web Auto Login.
+And moving forward, any additional biometric technologies will be added to Web Sign-in.

 Ready for Virtual Reality

 As the Gear VR grows in popularity, Samsung is prioritizing the smooth integration of the web browsing experience between devices.
 Whether on a Galaxy S6 edge+, Galaxy TabPro S or Gear VR, web browsing should feel consistent and continuous.

 With the Samsung Internet 4.0 able to interact seamlessly on mobile devices and the Gear VR, it will be easier than ever for anyone to enjoy the immersive experience of virtual reality.
 Users can share bookmarks and video history between the Gear VR and Galaxy phones and tablets, for added convenience, whatever device they choose to use.

 Working with Web Standards